beaconsproject/disturbance_explorer/docs/overview.md

 ### Regional disturbance map

 The key input data is the regional disturbance dataset.
 Currently, only open source file geopackages ("gpkg") can be used.
-The demo datasets (fda_10ab.gpkg and fda_09ea.gpkg) are from fundamental drainage areas (watersheds) located in the Yukon.
+The demo dataset (fda9.gpkg) is comprised of 9 fundamental drainage areas (watersheds) located in the Yukon and British Columbia.
 They include the following layers.
 A vignette will soon be available describing how users can create a similar dataset for another region.

-The **fda_10ab.gpkg** geopackage includes the following layers:
+The **fda9.gpkg** geopackage includes the following layers:

   - FDA
   - IFL_2000